ivantcholakov/codeigniter-phpmailer/README.md

 composer remove PHPMailer/PHPMailer
 ```

-Now install this library's package, it will install a correct version of PHPMailer:
+Now install this library's package, it will install a correct version of PHPMailer too:

 ```
 composer require ivantcholakov/codeigniter-phpmailer
 ```

-Create the file application/helpers/MY_email_helper.php with the following content:
+Create a file application/helpers/MY_email_helper.php with the following content:

 ```php
 <?php defined('BASEPATH') OR exit('No direct script access allowed.');